Tyrosine supplement benefit and side effects,

 anymore, but I do juice, take supplements if need be, drink too much wine,

 exercise, and I PICK MY OWN POISONS!
 If you get my drift.
 Wake up America.

 I came across your article today on L-Tyrosine and would like some information if you would be able to help me.
 For a month I have been taking L-Tyrosine.
 I take 500mg in the AM and 1000mg in the PM.
 I also take a B-complex and C with rosehips with it as I read these are needed to help with absorption.
-The main reason I started taking it is because I have low blood preassure (generaly 90/95 over 70/65) I have virtigo and the only answer I seem to get is that it is due to the low blood pressure which no one is concerned about.
-I do experiance some anxiety issues and who wouldn't mind losing some weight so it has other benifits that worked for me as well.
-I have not had my blood preassure checked in the past month but I do appear to be having less room spinning.
-My question is, is there a problem with 1500mg of L-Tyrosine or is there a better answer?
+The main reason I started taking it is because I have low blood preassure.
+I have virtigo and the only answer I seem to get is that it is due to the low blood pressure which no one is concerned about.
+I do experience some anxiety issues and who wouldn't mind losing some weight so it has other benefits that worked for me as well.
+I have not had my blood pressure checked in the past month but I do appear to be having less room spinning.
+Is there a problem with 1500mg of L-Tyrosine or is there a better answer?

 How much more potent is N-acetyl-Tyrosine

 compared to the same amount of L-tyrosine?
 I have severe problems with anhedonia

 and bought N-acetyl to try and raise dopamine levels.

 It's hard to say.
 I have not seen studies comparing the two.
 In my limited experience, I did find acetyl tyrosine to be more potent, but I can't quantify it easily.
 You may wish to try them yourself with the same dosage on different occasions to see how they compare.